 The interior inspection is a bit trickier, but also very crucial.
 You have to inspect every room in the house.
 Cracks on walls seem to be quite common, but you have to know if the crack is easily fixed or if it’s cause for more concern.
 Just like your interior walls, there should be an evaluation of the flooring.
 Looking for if it is uneven or if the boards used are already springy.
 Moisture leaks and mould are serious issues and if they’re detected early it will save you a lot of trouble.

 Pest inspection – Something bugging you?

 Moving on to the pest inspection, thoroughly checking if a house has a termite problem is a must.
 It might not seem like a big deal or you might be tempted to remedy it yourself once you purchase the house.
 However, remember that it can be a recurring problem and often a silent killer.
 Homes with wooden foundations or floorboards are at risk, so this important inspection should not be overlooked.

 Now you know some of the details that you will find in a building and pest inspection report.
 But how do you know if the person you hired has done a thorough job?
 It’s imperative that your inspector is licensed, qualified and has professional indemnity insurance.
 Queensland is the only state that regulates this industry, so if you’re in another state it’s important to check this.
 Here are some things to consider when choosing an inspector.

 Negotiating The Price

 After getting the report and knowing how much you have to spend on the necessary repairs, it’s time to negotiate the price with the seller.
 Remember that not all properties have huge problems that will cost you thousands of dollars.
-The best way to get a reasonable discount is by showing the seller the amount you might spend on repairs based on the credible and accurate building and pest inspection report you have commissioned.
+The best way to get a reasonable discount is by showing the seller the amount you might spend on repairs, based on the building and pest inspection report you received.